pranavadit4/AgroAI---Crop-Disease-Detection-and-Analysis/README.md

 5. Run the application:
 python app.py

-6.Open your browser and navigate to: http://localhost:5000
+6. Open your browser and navigate to: http://localhost:5000

 # Contributing 🤝
 Contributions are welcome!
 Please follow these steps:
 Fork the repository

 Create your feature branch (git checkout -b feature/AmazingFeature)

 Commit your changes (git commit -m 'Add some AmazingFeature')